Ernestas-t/dotfiles/README.md

 ### Waybar

 To customize Waybar, edit the configuration file located at `~/.config/waybar/config` and the style file at `~/.config/waybar/style.css`.

+### Kitty

+To customize Kitty, edit the configuration file located at `~/.config/kitty/kitty.conf`.
+You can also add themes by including additional configuration files.

+### Neovim

+To customize Neovim, edit the configuration file located at `~/.config/nvim/init.lua`.
+You can add plugins using the Lazy plugin manager.

+1. **Add plugins:**
+    ```lua
+    require("lazy").setup({
+      -- Add your plugins here
+      "morhetz/gruvbox",
+      -- other plugins
+    })
+    ```
+### Ranger

+To customize Ranger, edit the configuration files located at `~/.config/ranger/rc.conf`, `~/.config/ranger/rifle.conf`, and `~/.config/ranger/scope.sh`.

+### Dunst

+To customize Dunst, edit the configuration file located at `~/.config/dunst/dunstrc`.

+### Tmux

+To customize Tmux, edit the configuration file located at `~/.tmux.conf`.
+You can add plugins using a plugin manager like [Tmux Plugin Manager](https://github.com/tmux-plugins/tpm).

+### Zsh

+To customize Zsh, edit the configuration file located at `~/.zshrc`.
+You can add plugins and themes using a plugin manager like [Oh My Zsh](https://ohmyz.sh/) or [zplug](https://github.com/zplug/zplug).

+### Spicetify

+To customize Spicetify, edit the configuration file located at `~/.config/spicetify/config.ini`.
+You can also add themes and extensions by placing them in the appropriate directories.

+### Hyprland

+To customize Hyprland, edit the configuration files located at `~/.config/hypr/hyprland.conf` and other related configuration files.

 ## Acknowledgements